norvig/paip-lisp/docs/chapter16.md

 Combining A and B in this case is quite different from combining them when they are in separate rules.
 EMYCIN chooses to combine conjunctions by taking the minimum of each conjunct's certainty factor.
-If certainty factors were probabilities, this would be equivalent to assumming dependence between conjuncts in a rule.
+If certainty factors were probabilities, this would be equivalent to assuming dependence between conjuncts in a rule.
 (If the conjuncts were independent, then the product of the probabilities would be the correct answer.)
 So EMYCIN is making the quite reasonable (but sometimes incorrect) assumption that conditions that are tied together in a single rule will be dependent on one another, while conditions in separate rules are independent.

 The final complication is that rules themselves may be uncertain.